Carleton Transport Driver Reviews & Salary

 3.4

-The driver’s hiring bonus is available to new, qualified full-time drivers (not rehires) once they have completed a full 30 days of employment.
-The bonus is earned over time, according to a schedule specified by Carleton Transport.
-Carleton Transport is hiring immediately for a Regional Truck Driver.
-This driving position is typically out Monday through Friday.
-We are located in Gretna, just outside of Omaha, Nebraska.
-Please see below for additional information.
+The driver's recruitment incentive is accessible to new, qualified full-time drivers (not rehires) after they have completed a full 30 days of employment.
+The incentive is accrued over time, in accordance with a timeline specified by Carleton Transport.
+Carleton Transport is currently hiring for a Regional Truck Driver.
+This driving role is typically out Monday through Friday.
+We are situated in Gretna, just outside of Omaha, Nebraska.
+Please see below for further details.

 Company Info